 Disclaimer: Iodine should only be prescribed and recommended by an experienced and knowledgable practitioner.
-Contact Ilana for more about Iodine Auckland.
+Contact Ilana for more about Iodine Melbourne.

 World Health Organization/International Council for the Control of the Iodine Deficiency Disorders/United Nations Childrens Fund (WHO/ICCIDD/UNICEF).
 Assessment of the iodine deficiency disorders and monitoring their elimination.
 Geneva: World Health Organization, 2007.